 Include everyone in the safety management system, design, development, and deployment.

 Including worker input at every step of safety management system (SMS) design, development, and deployment improves the employer's ability to identify the presence and causes of workplace hazards, creates a sense of program ownership among workers, enhances their understanding of how the program works, and helps sustain the program over time.
-Click on the button to learn more about the actions leaders can take to show a strong commitment to employee involvement in the design, development, and deployment of the SMS.

 - report hazards and develop solutions that improve safety and health;